-This seemed to happen to me on my 50th birthday.
+This happened to me last month on my 60th birthday.

 I woke up to find my six-pack had turned into a bargain bucket, and my back had gone. (my front wasn’t too hot either !)

-As the weeks went past, my gym and squash sessions were replaced with more and more outpatients appointments, and the calendar constantly filled up with dates to see yet another “ologist”
+As the years since I stopped playing have drifted by ,my gym and squash sessions have been replaced with more and more outpatients appointments, and the calendar constantly fills up with dates to see yet another “ologist”

-Protein shakes were replaced by blood pressure tablets and ppi inhbitors, and a ghastly fibre drink supplement that tasted like a cross between toilet duck and polyfilla.
+Protein shakes have been replaced by blood pressure tablets and stomach acid inhbitors, and a ghastly fibre drink supplement that tastes like a cross between toilet duck and polyfilla.

-My sporting life had come to an end, my knees were shot to pieces, playing rugby and football were now consigned to happy memories of the past.
+My sporting life had come to an end, my knees were shot to pieces, playing rugby and football were now consigned to happy distantmemories of the past.

 One of the “ologists” suggested I go to Pilates classes, to help the ever-increasing list of ailments I was collecting.